-The Zoning Board shall take into consideration the economic feasibility of alternatives to removal, alteration or demolition of a landmark or portion thereof, and balance the interest of the public in preserving the historic landmark or building, or portion thereof, and the interest of the owner in removing, altering or demolishing the landmark or portion thereof.
+The Zoning Board shall take into consideration the economic feasibility of alternatives to alteration, construction or demolition of a landmark, or portion thereof, and balance the interest of the public in preserving the historic landmark or building, or portion thereof, and the interest of the owner in removing, altering or demolishing the landmark or portion thereof.

 The Zoning Board shall make a decision within 30 days of the conclusion of the hearing on the application.
 The Board's decision shall be in writing and shall state the reasons for granting or denying the hardship application.